Maysha-Khanom-Moon/Machine-Learning-Fundamentals/README.md

 <br>

-5. part - 05: Association Rule Learning
+5. part - 05: ARL (Association Rule Learning)
     - finds things that often happen together
     - discovering secrets about how things are connected!

-    1. Apriori
+    1. Apriori --> more preferable
     2. Eclat

 <pre>